oleksiidrozd/mastra-weather-agent/_bmad-output/project-planning-artifacts/epics.md

 **FRs covered:** FR10, FR11, FR12, FR18

+### Epic 5: Agent Instructions Template Refactoring
+**User Outcome:** Developer can maintain, customize, and extend the weather agent's instructions through modular Nunjucks templates.

+This epic is a **technical refactoring** that doesn't add new functional requirements but improves maintainability and prepares for Phase 2 customization features.

+**Dependencies:** Epic 1-4 complete

 ## Epic 1: Foundation & Core Agent Setup

 **User Outcome:** Developer can run the CLI and have a basic agent conversation with streaming responses.